mcgingras/blog/_posts/2021-03-09-lazy-minting.md

 date:   2021-03-09 23:06:00 -0500
 categories: blog
 ---
-# Lazy Minting NFTs
 ### What is Lazy Minting
-[OpenSea] is an NFT marketplace that supports Lazy Minting.
+[OpenSea](https://opensea.io) is an NFT marketplace that supports Lazy Minting.
 Lazy Minting (sometimes called light minting) enables an NFT creator to “mint” an NFT without actually declaring it’s existence to the main Ethereum blockchain.
 This is nice for a variety of reason, but the two I am most interested in are

-1. It means the NFT is not actually created until there is a buyer.
-No gas is wasted creating the NFT while it sits in NFT purgatory.
+1. The NFT is not actually created until there is a buyer.
+No gas is wasted.
-2. The buyer is the one who pays for the gas.
-The creator does not have to pay anything to mint the piece.
-For an artist wanting to create many NFTs this is nice because there is no longer the burden of high fees up front.
+2. The buyer is the one who (eventually) pays for the gas.

 I am working on a project that would benefit from a “Lazy Minting” like experience.
 I am minting 1000 NFTs called “cryptocassettes”.
 I can save the details for another post, but what’s important is that each cassette is unique along a few dimensions (cassette color, tape color, size etc).